Yadoms/yadoms/trunk/sources/plugins/SmsDialer/GammuBuildInstructions/Readme.txt

 ------------------------------------------------
 - RaspberryPi (cross-compilation on Ubuntu)

-1 - Download the Gammu library (see above)
-2 - copy provided Toolchain-raspberryPi.cmake into {Your_path_to_gammu}/cmake
+1 - Download the Gammu library (see above), and extract it 2 - copy provided Toolchain-raspberryPi.cmake into {Your_path_to_gammu}/cmake
 3 - edit Toolchain-raspberryPi.cmake to update the PATH_TO_RASPBERRY_TOOLCHAIN variable
-4 - Fix the tool chain, edit {Your_path_to_raspberry_toolchain}/arm-bcm2708/arm-bcm2708-linux-gnueabi/arm-bcm2708-linux-gnueabi/sysroot/usr/lib/lobc.so to remove hard-coded paths :
+4 - Fix the tool chain : edit {Your_path_to_raspberry_toolchain}/arm-bcm2708/arm-bcm2708-linux-gnueabi/arm-bcm2708-linux-gnueabi/sysroot/usr/lib/libc.so to remove hard-coded paths :
    GROUP ( /lib/libc.so.6 /usr/lib/libc_nonshared.a  AS_NEEDED ( /lib/ld-linux.so.3 ) )
    ==>
    GROUP ( libc.so.6 libc_nonshared.a  AS_NEEDED ( ld-linux.so.3 ) )